 Quick Fix Summary

-- Update the VPN app and restart the device
+- Update the VPN app and restart your device

 - Switch protocol to OpenVPN TCP 443